magneticio/vamp2setup/README.md

 A Destination Rule is an Istio resource that abstracts from the set of labels defined on the Deployments underlying a Service, by defining one or more Subsets.
 Subsets are then referenced by Virtual Services in order to route traffic through the Service.
-You can create a new Destination Rule through Lamia by selecting DestinationRule - Create DestinationRule and fillign the presented form as shown below:
+You can create a new Destination Rule through Lamia by selecting Create DestinationRule and filling the presented form as shown below:

 ![](images/screen11.png)

-When you filled in the required configuration, just click submit and then check the result in DestinationRule - List DestinationRule - details.
+When you filled in the required configuration, just click submit and then check the result in List DestinationRule - details.

 ![](images/screen12.png)